Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Click "Add to Cart" on a product2.
-Open "Cart"
+1. Click "Add to Cart" on a product
+2. Open "Cart"

 ### Expected Result

+Product is added to the cart
+Cart count updates correctly
-Product is added to the cartCart count updates correctlyProduct details (name, price, quantity) are correct in the cart
+Product details (name, price, quantity) are correct in the cart

 ------------------------------------------------------------------------